SEEDS-Group/TTSL/docs/language/common/statements.md

 y = f();
 ```

-## Conditional Expressions
+## Conditional statements

-Conditional expressions are used to execute code based on conditions.
+Conditional statements are used to execute code based on conditions.
 A condition can be checked with the `if` keyword followed by a condition in parantheses.
 If the condition is true, the code block following the condition is executed.

 ```ttsl
 if(x > 10) {